openstack/ironic/doc/source/admin/adoption.rst

 Possible Risk
 =============

-The main risk with this feature is that supplied configuration may ultimately be incorrect or invalid which could result in potential operational issues:
+The main risk with this feature is that the supplied configuration may ultimately be incorrect or invalid which could result in potential operational issues:

 * ``rebuild`` verb - Rebuild is intended to allow a user to re-deploy the node